-Pitch discreteness is often considered a key feature of music (Brown and Jordiana, 2013; Fitch, 2006; Haiduk & Fitch, 2022; Savage et al., 2015).
+Pitch discreteness is often considered a key feature of music (Brown and Jordiana, 2013; Fitch, 2006; Haiduk & Fitch, 2022; Savage et al., 2015; Ozaki et al., 2022; Vanden Bosch der Nederlanden et al., 2022).
 However, to our knowledge, there is no well-established way to analyze this property directly from acoustic signals.
 In this study, we measure pitch stability as a proxy of pitch discreteness.
-Our pitch stability measures how fast f0 modulates but we admit this may not fully account for the characteristics of pitch discreteness.
+Our pitch stability measures how fast f0 modulates, although we admit this may not fully account for the characteristics of pitch discreteness.
 For example, recent studies indicated pitch discreteness might relate to the ease of memorization (Haiduk et al., 2020; Verhoef & Ravignani, 2021), but our measurement does not directly take into account such effects.
-Based on the pilot analysis (Figure 5), we confirmed this feature can demonstrate the expected trend (i.e. more stable pitch in singing).
-The size of effect can be the medium (size corresponding to Cohen’s d of 0.5) at the best, but considering the limited capacity of human pitch control in singing (e.g. imprecise singing; Pfordresher et al. (2010)), it is plausible that pitch stability may not apparently matter for the distinction between song and speech as much as pitch height and temporal rate.
-Still, we predict this feature is worth testing whether it demonstrates cross-cultural differences between song and speech.
-In fact, several empirical studies documented that song usually produces more controlled f0s than speech (Natke et al., 2003; Raposo de Medeiros et al., 2021; Stegemöller et al., 2008; Thompson, 2014).
+Based on the pilot analysis (Fig. 5), we confirmed that pitch stability can demonstrate the expected trend (i.e. more stable pitch in singing).
+The effect size can be medium (size corresponding to Cohen’s d of 0.5) at best, but considering the limited capacity of human pitch control in singing (e.g. imprecise singing; Pfordresher et al. (2010)), it is plausible that pitch stability may not matter for the distinction between song and speech as much as pitch height and temporal rate.
+Still, we predict this feature is worth testing for cross-cultural differences between song and speech, particularly given its prominence in previous debate (including Lomax an Grauer’s definition of song cited in the introduction).
+In fact, several empirical studies documented that song usually produces more controlled f0 than speech (Natke et al., 2003; Raposo de Medeiros et al., 2021; Stegemöller et al., 2008; Thompson, 2014).

 In relation to the differentiation between song and speech, Ma et al. (2019) provided an intriguing simulation result of how a single vocal communication can diverge into a music-like signal and speech-like signal through transmission chain experiments.
 Their experiment was designed to test the musical protolanguage hypothesis (Brown, 2000) and found that music-like vocalization emerges when emotional functionality is weighted in the transmission and speech-like vocalization emerges when referential functionality is necessitated.
 This result may imply a scenario that singing behaviour emerged as one particular form of emotional vocal signals conveying internal states of the vocalizer, though its evolutionary theory has not particularly targeted music (Bryant, 2021).
 In fact, a melodic character of music is often considered to function in communicating mental states (Leongómez et al., 2022; Mehr et al., 2021) and infant-directed singing acts as the indication of emotional engagement (Trehub et al., 1997).
-Since our recordings are solo vocalizations, our recordings will not perhaps display key features facilitating synchronization of multiple people such as regular and simple rhythmic patterns, but the products by the musicality which are evolved for affective communication will be relatively emphasized.
-Although this is out of scope of our study, it is intriguing to investigate whether this speculation also holds to the cases of solo music tradition (Nikolsky et al., 2020; Patel & von Rueden, 2021), which may require different accounts from the gene-culture co-evolution with music performed by a group.
+Since our recordings are solo vocalizations however, our recordings may not display key features facilitating synchronization of multiple people such as regular and simple rhythmic patterns.
+Although this is out of scope of our study, it is intriguing to investigate whether this speculation also holds in the case of solo music traditions (Nikolsky et al., 2020; Patel & von Rueden, 2021).

 S1.2 Hypotheses for speech-song similarities